 We want others to be able to use the Green Web data, to build new tools or services, carry out analysis, or do things we hadn’t thought of.

 To support this, we make the bulk datasets available for free as open data under the Open Database Licence.

 Got an idea for an app, or service?
-If you need help with integrating The Green Web Feed-API into your tool or website, get in touch via email if you have any questions or comments, or drop us a line on twitter, at @greenwebfound.
-If you prefer chat, come say hi in our zulip chat room.
+If you need help with integrating The Green Web Feed-API into your tool or website, get in touch via this support form, or drop us a line on twitter, at @greenwebfound.
+If you prefer chat, come say hi in our Zulip chat room.

 Cloud Carbon Footprint

-An open source tool that provides visibility and tooling to measure, monitor and reduce your cloud carbon emissions.
+An open source tool to help measure, monitor and reduce your cloud carbon emissions.

 A web performance tool that displays a website’s carbon footprint and how to green it.